A regular question I get is “How do you grow a small church?” “How do I grow small church numbers?”

 From our current regular attendance of 55, we need to add 15 people, a realistic number.
 We don’t expect to reach an currently unrealistic goal of 200.

-A year ago, we were simply 4 adults and 4 children.
+A year ago, our church started with 4 adults and 4 children.

 2. Increase the number personal invitations